Ansh0047/Todo-List/README.md

-# The TO-DO list app provides a straightforward interface for users to input, manage, and track their tasks effectively.
-# Used HTML , CSS and JavaScript
+The ToDo List app is a web-based tool designed to help users efficiently manage their tasks by allowing them to add, edit, and delete tasks, as well as mark them as complete.
+Users can also filter tasks to view only completed or pending items, with all tasks stored locally in the browser for persistence across sessions.
+The app is built using HTML for structure, CSS for styling, and JavaScript for interactivity and local storage management.